Explore Careers

 How Does One Start on This Path?

 • Reflect – Think about your likes, dislikes, and passions.
 Reflect on the classes you take in school and which ones you liked the most (or not at all).
 Think about your talents and skills.
 Do you like working with your hands, being outside, or writing essays on a laptop?
-There are many factors to consider.

 Start Exploring with MCIS